-- · One-on-one counseling
+- One-on-one counseling

-- · Rent delinquencies assistance
+- Rent delinquencies assistance

-- · Delinquent debts assistance
+- Delinquent debts assistance

-- · Deposit/utilities assistance
+- Deposit/utilities assistance

-- · Deposit and rental assistance
+- Deposit and rental assistance

 - Rental and purchase procedures

-- · Referrals to community resources
+- Referrals to community resources

 - Locating landlords that will accept Section 8 Certificates

-- · Locating available and affordable housing
+- Locating available and affordable housing

-- Locating larger units (4 and 5 bedrooms) for Section 8 Certificates - · Section 8 unit inspections - Educating landlords about the Section 8 program - Conducting workshops on search techniques, approaching and negotiating with landlords, dealing with the stress of moving - · Transporting residents to look for housing
+- Locating larger units (4 and 5 bedrooms) for Section 8 Certificates - Section 8 unit inspections - Educating landlords about the Section 8 program - Conducting workshops on search techniques, approaching and negotiating with landlords, dealing with the stress of moving - Transporting residents to look for housing

-The well-run Newport News Redevelopment and Housing Authority (NNRHA), one of the oldest housing authorities in Virginia, was responsible for checking income and other documentation of the Woodsong residents to verify that they qualified for vouchers; meeting with the residents to tell them about the voucher program; issuing the vouchers;
+The well-run Newport News Redevelopment and Housing Authority (NNRHA), one of the oldest housing authorities in Virginia, was responsible for checking income and other documentation of the Woodsong residents to verify that they qualified for vouchers; meeting with the residents to tell them about the voucher program; issuing the vouchers; and inspecting the units selected by the voucher recipients to make sure they met Section 8 requirements.
+NNRHA also checked its records for past debts to the Housing Authority, which had to be paid off before a voucher was issued.

-23This price covered the relocation of the first 250 families.
-The Richmond HUD Field Office later requested an additional 137 vouchers for the rest of the families.
-(It should be noted that MTB was paid per family it relocated, not per voucher recipient.
-As explained later in the chapter, 66 of the vouchers were not used, but this did not affect payment to MTB.)
-To take care of the second group of families, MTB agreed in a contract modification to relocate an additional 134 families for up to \$64,987, or \$485 per family-almost \$200 more per family than under the original contract.
+used, but this did not affect payment to MTB.)
+To take care of the second group of families, MTB agreed in a contract modification to relocate an additional 134 families for up to \$64,987, or \$485 per family almost \$200 more per family than under the original contract.
 (The discrepancy between the voucher request for 137 families and the relocation cost for 134 families is not known.)
 The increased per-family cost in the contract modification reflects a more accurate estimate of what it was costing MTB to do the counseling, given the slow start-up time in processing the vouchers, as well as the awareness that the remaining families would be more labor-intensive to move-they were more resistant to moving or had special problems, such as large families, that made finding housing more difficult (Schrader 1997).
 The final total contract for relocation services was \$133,822 to relocate 384 families, or \$348 per family (Pierce 1997).